mghpcc/SciEdge/README.md

 * set `oidc_provider_metadata_url:` to what your upstream IDP's well-known url is, for Globus, it is https://auth.globus.org/.well-known/openid-configuration
 * set `oidc_client_id:` to what your IDP has provided for your client
 * set `oidc_client_secret:` to what your IDP provided as a secret
+* (optionally needed) You may need to change `oidc_remote_user_claim:` from "openid" to "email" depending on how your upstream IDP provider passes data in the openid connect process.

 #### Allow ssl cert readability for local user

-If you are not using the standard letsencrypt cert location you need to tweak the script `start_ondemand_ctr.sh` so that the volume mounts are correct.
+If you are not using the standard letsencrypt cert location you need to tweak the script `start_SciEdge_ctr.sh` so that the volume mounts are correct.
 In that script, set the `SSL_CERT_ROOT_PATH` accordingly

 #### Build the image and start the pod

-Now you can run `./build_ood.sh`
+Now you can run `./build_SciEdge_image.sh`

-Next, edit GIT_ROOT in start_ondemand_ctr.sh if the root of the git is not `~/ERN-Remote-Scientific-Instrument`
+Next, edit GIT_ROOT in start_ondemand_ctr.sh if the root of the git is not `~/SciEdge`

-To start the pod for the first time, do `./start_ondemand_ctr.sh`
+To start the pod for the first time, do `./start_SciEdge_ctr.sh`

-You can get a shell inside the running container with `podman exec -it ondemand_ctr bash`
+You can get a shell inside the running container with `podman exec -it SciEdge_ctr bash`

 #### Users and Groups